 The Don'ts of Disciplining Your Cat

-Don't compare your cat to your dog: If you've already trained a dog, you may think that disciplining a cat is similar to how you handled your dog.
-Stop right there.
+Don't compare your cat to your dog.
+If you've already trained a dog, you may think that disciplining a cat is similar.
+Stop right there!
 Cats and dogs are very different animals, and they don't learn in the same way.
 Where your dog may engage in the training process by paying attention to your commands, your cat won't heed your requests to sit and stay.
 Knowing that you have to approach your cat differently is the first step to success for both of you.

-Don't allow play that isn't okay: You might think your sweet little kitten doesn't know better when they are swatting or biting your fingers during play time.
+Don't allow aggressive play.
+You might think your sweet little kitten doesn't know better when they’re swatting or biting your fingers during play time.
 However, you know that biting and scratching isn't something you want an older cat to do in your home.
 With any new animal in your home, it's up to you to set early behavioural expectations.
-If your cat starts scratching or biting during playtime —even innocently — stop play immediately so your kitten understands what is and is not allowed.
-This is specifically true for play with children.
+If your cat starts scratching or biting during playtime — even innocently — stop play immediately so your kitten understands what is and is not allowed.
+This is especially true for play with children.
 If you engage in play where you allow them to nibble on your finger, they might think it is okay to do so with children.
 This could cause the kids to become fearful of your cat, an adverse effect you do not want to happen.

 The Do's of How to Discipline a Cat

-Do reinforce good behaviours: Cats don't learn from punishment, but by praising them and sharing healthy treats you can teach them to recognise when they're doing something right.
-Make sure to reward your cat during the act of positive behaviour, so they can make the connection between their behaviour and the positive reinforcement.
+Do reinforce good behaviours.
+Cats don't learn from punishment, but by praising them and sharing healthy treats you can teach them to recognise when they're doing something right.
+Make sure to reward your cat during the act of positive behaviour so that they can make the connection between their behaviour and the positive reinforcement.

 The most important tip to remember in learning how to discipline a cat is to spend time, engage with them, and praise their good behaviours.
 While your cat may be independent, they still want a loving relationship with you.